 Cicely Saunders Institute is next to Bessemer Wing.
 It is home to King’s Palliative Care team and the Macmillan Information and Support Centre, a drop-in advice centre for people living with – and who have survived – cancer and other long-term conditions, their relatives, carers and friends.

-On the campus map Denmark Wing is marked in light blue.
+On the map Denmark Wing is marked in red.

-The main entrance to the Dental Institute is on Bessemer Road, close to the Denmark Hill side of King’s site.
-It offers a full range of services for Dental patients including Orthodontics, Maxillofacial surgery, Children's dentistry and Restorative dentistry.
+The main entrance to the Dental Institute is on Bessemer Road, close to the junction with Denmark Hill.
+It offers a full range of services for Dental patients including Orthodontics, Maxillofacial surgery, Children’s dentistry and Restorative dentistry.

 Golden Jubilee Wing

 Golden Jubilee Wing is one of King’s largest wings and contains many wards and departments including Orthopaedics, Gynaecology, the Early Pregnancy Unit and Maternity.
-The main entrance is on Bessemer Road.
-The wing has a Help Desk - open Monday to Friday, 8am - 7pm - where you can get directions to clinics, wards and services throughout the hospital.
+The main entrance is on Bessemer Road, near the junction with Denmark Hill.
+The wing has a Help Desk which is open Monday to Friday, 8am to 7pm.
+Here you can get directions to clinics, wards, and services throughout the hospital.
+Wheelchairs are available for patients to access through a user-friendly Wheelshare station next to the Help Desk.

-On the campus map Golden Jubilee Wing is marked in light green.
+On the map Golden Jubilee Wing is marked in turquoise.

-Guthrie Wing is home to King's International and Private Patients Service.
+Guthrie Wing is home to our International and Private Patients Service.
 The entrance is on Denmark Hill.

-On the campus map Guthrie Wing is marked in pink.
+On the map Guthrie Wing is marked in pink.

-Hambleden Wing was the first wing built at the Denmark Hill site back in 1909.
-It is the main entrance to the hospital and contains various clinical and administrative departments including King's Pharmacy.
-It also has a Help Desk - open seven days a week, 8am - 7pm - where you can get directions to clinics, wards and services throughout the hospital.
+Hambleden Wing was the first wing built at our Denmark Hill site back in 1909.
+It is the main entrance to the hospital and contains various clinical and administrative departments.
+It also has a Help Desk which is open Monday to Friday, 8am to 7pm.
+Here you can get directions to clinics, wards, and services throughout the hospital.
+Wheelchairs are available for patients to access through a user-friendly Wheelshare station next to the Help Desk.

-Ruskin Wing is the tallest building on the Denmark Hill campus.
-There is a direct entrance on Denmark Hill, but you can also get to Ruskin by walking through the hospital from other main entrances.
-It houses many of the neurology wards and those caring for older people as well as Friends Stroke Unit.
+Ruskin Wing has a direct entrance on Denmark Hill, but you can also get to it by walking from other main entrances.
+It houses many of our neurology wards, including the Friends Stroke Unit.

-On the campus map Ruskin Wing is marked in mauve.
+On the map Ruskin Wing is marked in purple.

 The Venetian Building is on the corner of Venetian Road and Caldecot Road.
 A small number of outpatient clinics are held here.